What is Advanced PC Shield 2012?

 When it is changed, the user may be redirected to malicious sites, despite observing legitimate URLs in address bar.
 When the Hosts file is modified, it is difficult to determine whether the site is genuine.
 To fix this, please download the Microsoft FixIt tool, that restores your Hosts file to the Windows default.

 Run this tool when downloaded and follow the on-screen instructions.
 The download link is below:

 That's It!
 You can now try to download the Spyware remover or install and run it if already downloaded.
-In most cases, this leads to a success, however, if not, please describe your problem in our FORUM and our technicians will try to help.

 Advanced PC Shield 2012 virus manual removal instructions (advanced users):